 Long live the memory and true essence of Italian East Harlem!

 Hello!
 I created this ancestral urban history blog, way back in 2008.
 At one point or another, I thought about adding a donation button, but felt indifferent about asking for money from my readership.
-At this point in time, after 12 years of keeping the memories alive and ticking, I decided to ask for donations! :-) I intend to upgrade this site, by adding more storage space, in order to upload audio, video, more photos, etc. I'd also like to do a podcast, and to finally scan all of the ephemera/memorabilia/vintage photos, that I have been collecting for over 15 years!
+At this point in time, after over 14 years of keeping the memories alive and ticking, I decided to ask for donations! :-) I intend to upgrade this site, by adding more storage space, in order to upload audio, video, more photos, etc. I'd also like to do a podcast, and to finally scan all of the ephemera/memorabilia/vintage photos, that I have been collecting for over 15 years!
 I look forward to the journey!

 Thanks so much for your donation!
 I really appreciate it!